 The following is a summary of the steps required for accessing remote witnessing services from an Authorised Witness.
-This information is based on the guidelines provided by the Department of Justice and Community Safety and Honorary Justice Service Support with reference to the Omnibus Regulations 2020.
+This information is based on the updated Justice Legislation Amendment Act 2021 and associated Regulations provided by the Department of Justice and Community Safety and Honorary Justice Service Support.

 - Common Documents for Justices of the Peace & Bail Justices (called Honorary Justices)